 - Send messages to your friends before hitting the road so they’ll know not to bother you while driving

-- If you something important to send someone, pull into a parking lot or side street before texting
+- If you have something important to send someone, pull into a parking lot or side street before texting

 In addition, here are some other tips that will help you avoid distracted driving accidents in general: